Foot Health Diploma FAQs

-Instruments for use during your Clinical Training and for use once you qualify and start practice may be purchased from our mail order company, Podiacare Healthcare.
+Instruments for use during your Clinical Training, which are yours to keep and take away with you for use once you qualify and start practice may be purchased from our mail order company, Podiacare Healthcare.
 An order form for the full discounted instrument kit will be sent to you prior to your Clinical Training start date and the Podiacare catalogue will be issued during the Clinical Training should you wish to purchase goods at discounted prices.

 How quickly can I complete the course?

 The time taken to complete the course will depend on previous knowledge and the amount of time that you have each week to dedicate to studying.
-Students have a total of 18 Months to complete their course in full, but it can be completed sooner.
+Students have a total of 18 Months to complete their course in full (12 months for the theory and 6 months to attend the clinical training), but it can be completed in a quicker timeframe.